ethanniser/next-typesafe-url/README.md

 // "/product/23?userInfo=%7B%22name%22%3A%22bob%22%2C%22age%22%3A23%7D"
 ```

-If the path is not a valid route, or any of the route params or search params are missing or of the wrong type, it will throw a type error.
+If the route is not a valid route, or any of the route params or search params are missing or of the wrong type, it will throw a type error.

 ---